-Winter days in Scotland are dark, cold and long, and it’s the Christmas and Hogmanay celebrations that make winter bareable.
+Winter days in Scotland are dark, cold and long, but it’s the Christmas and Hogmanay celebrations that make winter bearable.

 But did you know that Christmas was once banned in Scotland for over 400 years?
 The history of Christmas in Scotland, like much of Scotland’s history, is turbulent.

 In my opinion- this makes it all the more interesting!
-In this quick guide to the history of Christmas in Scotland you’ll learn why Christmas was banned in Scotland, and what a modern Christmas here looks like today!
+In this quick guide to the history of Christmas in Scotland you’ll learn why Christmas was banned in Scotland, and what a modern Christmas in Scotland looks like today!

 From the beginning…